 Eloi Fuguet (Recorder, Levels II, III)studied recorder in Barcelona and Amsterdam with Josep Maria Saperas, Walter van Hauwe and Pedro Memelsdorff among other teachers.
 Graduate of the SF International Orff Course, he is currently the recorder teacher at the ECMM Vilanova i la Geltrú and director of the amateur recorder orchestra Consort Pere Serra.
 He performs in the Renaissance ensemble Fortuna d’un Gran Tempo and the recorder quartet Windu.
 He is also the music programmer of the Eduard Toldrà Auditorium and co-founder of the independent label of classical music Beltempo Records.

-Kit Abele (Registrar) is a Music Specialist at Alta Vista Elementary School in Los Gatos, CA. She is a graduate of the SF International Orff Courses (2007-2009) and attended the Special Course at the Orff Institute in Salzburg, Austria (2010-2011).
+Kit Abele (Registrar) was a Music Specialist at Alta Vista Elementary School in Los Gatos, CA before temporarily taking time away to raise her two small children.
+She is a graduate of the SF International Orff Courses (2007-2009) and attended the Special Course at the Orff Institute in Salzburg, Austria (2010-2011).
 She has been the SFIOC Registrar since 2011.

 Rachel Knight (Assistant Registrar)is a music teacher at Encinal Elementary School in Menlo Park, CA. She is a graduate of The San Francisco International Orff Courses (2013-2015) and attended the Orff-Afrique Master Class in 2016.
 She is the current treasurer of the Northern California American Orff Schulwerk Association.
 She has been the SFIOC Assistant Registrar since 2016.